 2014 Orionid meteor shower

 The Orionid meteor shower is one of the two meteor showers associated with the Comet Halley.
 It is called Orionids because the meteors seem to emerge or radiate from the constellation Orion.

 Orionids tend to be active every year in the month of October, usually peaking around October 20.
 At its peak, people can view about 20 meteors an hour.

 The Eta Aquarids in May is the second meteor shower created by the debris left by Comet Halley.
 Halley takes around 76 years to make a complete revolution around the Sun.
-The next time, it will be visisble from Earth will be in 2061.
+It will next be visible from Earth in 2061.

-The Draconids also occur in October.
-They usually peak around October 7 and October 8.
+The Draconids also occur in October, usually peaking around October 7 - 8.

 Where to view the Orionids